iamshivanshyadav/Sortiva/README.md

 Please ensure that your code adheres to the project's coding style and that you include appropriate tests and documentation for your changes.

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.
 ---

 Feel free to customize the README file further to include any additional information or sections that are relevant to your project.